Fanny Bullock Workman: Pinnacle Peak and altitude record

 From 20,278 ft, at the age of 47 in 1906, Workman climbed up to Pinnacle Peak (22,735 ft) (which she believed to be 23,263 ft), a subsidiary peak in the Nun Kun massif of the western Himalaya.
 It was her greatest mountaineering achievement.
-As Isserman, Weaver and Molenaar point out, the fact that she "climbed the mountain at all, without benefit of modern equipment and encumbered by her voluminous skirts, speaks to both her ability and resolve".

 She set an altitude record for women that would stand until Hetti Dhyrenfurth's 1934 ascent of Sia Kangri C (23,861 ft).
 Believing that they had both climbed above the 23,000 ft mark, Fanny and William now considered themselves the leading experts on climbing at altitude.

+As Isserman, Weaver and Molenaar point out, the fact that she "climbed the mountain at all, without benefit of modern equipment and encumbered by her voluminous skirts, speaks to both her ability and resolve".

 Workman vigorously defended her Pinnacle Peak altitude record against all other claimants, especially Annie Smith Peck.
 In 1908, Peck claimed a new record with her climb of Peru's Huascarán, which she believed to be 23,000 ft.
 However, she was misinformed as to the peak's height and exaggerated distances she could not measure.

 Workman was so competitive that she paid a team of French surveyors from the Service Géographique de l'Armée US$13,000 to measure the elevation of the mountain, which was actually 22,205 ft, confirming her record.
+She also kept meticulous records in order to prove her accomplishments.
 Pauly explains, "Ironically, her determination to prove herself the equal of any man at lofty elevations culminated with a withering attack on an American woman who tried to surpass her".
-Determined to be the best woman, Workman was also a meticulous record-keeper so that she could prove her accomplishments.
 Pauly concludes, "If Fanny Workman ever receives the recognition she deserves for her feminist determination to excel at this then-male sport, she will surely be remembered as much for her insistence upon accurate record-keeping as for the elevations she achieved."